 Paul responded: “Let’s just make it happen!”

-So they called George Oberstadt and College Camp was born in 2009—a three-day program offered by Bird Haven and California Waterfowl for UC Davis wildlife students (and now emulated nationwide by Delta Waterfowl).
+So they called George Oberstadt and College Camp was born in 2009—a three-day program offered by Bird Haven and California Waterfowl for UC Davis wildlife students (Delta Waterfowl now has a similar program that operates nationwide).

 As with Youth Camp, College Camp participants enjoy visiting a hunter-created and -maintained wetland, learning to shoot shotguns, completing hunter education and going on a hunt.